Defective Premise Liability Facts

 - Has the owner had time to act on any potential safety hazard?

 Regardless of whether the obstruction lays on the floor or hangs from the ceiling, walking into an obstruction is a common liability issue.
 In a commercial or public space, the owner is required by law to warn of overhangs and other obstructions that may cause injury.
 Along with that, the owner of a property is also required to keep any walkways clear and visible for both residential and commercial properties.

 Appliances, fixtures, and other common building aspects may become dangerous when not taken care of properly.
 Poorly-maintained elevators and escalators are popular commercial premises liability cases.
 Other popular examples would be malfunctioning heating and air conditioning, malfunctioning ovens and stoves, and even malfunctioning ceiling and ventilating fans.

 One of the most common premises liability types is slip and fall cases.
 These incidents can easily occur due to neglected floor tile, rotting flooring components, misplaced electrical wiring, leaking sink areas, or leaking ceilings that eventually drip onto a walking area.

 Owners of pets are responsible for injuries caused by their animals.
 If a property owner has an aggressive and threatening dog, and the dog was to bite or attack due to poor training or a lack of a fence or leash, the owner is likely liable.
-In the case of a dog bite, seek medical attention immediately and contact The Doyle Law Offices, PA.
+In the case of a dog bite, seek medical attention immediately and contact The Doyle Law Offices, P.A.

 When an employee or customer is injured during a robbery, vandalism incident, or break-in, the security of the business is closely examined for any type of negligence.
 If the security of the business is not sufficient, the company can be held liable for any resulting injuries.

 The Doyle Law Offices, P.A. has the experience and the dedication to give you and your family the kind of legal representation you deserve.
-We are conveniently located in Cary and can represent clients across Wake County and the Triangle.
+We are conveniently located in Cary and Wake Forest and can represent clients across Wake County and the Triangle.
 Do not go into the fight alone.
 Contact our personal injury lawyer today at (919) 228-4487 or fill out the form below for a free, confidential case evaluation, and let us be your advocate in these trying times